Fazestar01/Fazestar01/README.md

 ---

-## 🎯 What languages do I mostly use?
+## 🎯 What languages & tools do I mostly use?
 - **Python** – for data analysis, cleaning, automation, and visualisation.
+- **Tableau & Power BI** – for interactive dashboards and powerful data visualisation.
-- **SQL** – for querying, transforming, and analysing structured data.
+- **Jupyter Notebook** – for analytical workflows, storytelling with code and data.
+- **AI** – always experimenting with new models and intelligent tools!

 ---